soschuetze/soschuetze/README.md

 - 👋 Hi, I’m @soschuetze
 - 👀 I’m interested in data science, specifically the use of alternative data, NLP, and network analysis techniques for business application purposes.
-- 🌱 I’m currently learning about the use of graph neural networks for counterfactual modeling of Brexit through internal trade data to analyze the impact on GDP growth of the policy announcement and implementation.
+- 🌱 I’m currently working on my master's thesis which focuses on implementing a siamese GNN for change-point detection of economic crises within the international trade network.
 - 📫 How to reach me: message me on LinkedIn! https://www.linkedin.com/in/sinclaireschuetze/

 <!---